nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect: How resetting all ingredients' levels executes

-  * **Alternative 1 (current choice):** Loop through the list of ingredients twice, the first time to check if all ingredients' levels are at zero, the second time to replace each ingredient that has a non-zero ingredient's level with a new ingredient which has the same ingredient name and a zero ingredient's level.
+  * **Alternative 1 (current choice):** Loop through the list of ingredients twice, the first time to check if all ingredients' levels are zero, the second time to replace each ingredient that has a non-zero ingredient's level with a new ingredient which has the same ingredient name and a zero ingredient's level.
     * Pros: Easier to implement.
     * Cons: Execution of the command may require the creation of one or more new ingredients, which may increase the time required for the operation.

-  * **Alternative 2:** Loop through the list of ingredients twice, the first time to check if all ingredients' levels are already at zero, the second time to update the ingredient's level of the ingredients to zero if the ingredients have non-zero ingredient's levels.
+  * **Alternative 2:** Loop through the list of ingredients twice, the first time to check if all ingredients' levels are already zero, the second time to update the ingredient's level of the ingredients to zero if the ingredients have non-zero ingredient's levels.
     * Pros: Clear implementation.
 Do not lead to creation of new ingredient objects.
     * Cons: Less easy to implement.